 Barry remained with that unit for a week, acting as screen and naval gunfire support ship during Operation "Bright Star '82."
 Following the exercise, the destroyer escorted the ARG's ships back through the Straits of Bab el Mandeb before Barry proceeded on to Mombassa, Kenya, arriving there on 21 December.
 She tarried at Mombassa for the remainder of 1981, departing the Kenyan port on 2 January 1982 for the Persian Gulf.
 Patrol operations in the Gulf lasted through February until 9 March when the destroyer turned for home.
 She reached Newport, via Malaga, Spain, on 9 April.

 Over the ensuing months, Barry's schedule of operations was fairly light; she provided support for the American Sail Training Association's "Tall Ships '82" race, visited Bristol, R.I., and served as escort and host ship for the Italian cruiser Duilo during that ship's visit to New York City and Philadelphia.

 On 1 September, as part of a destroyer replacement program, the ship was ordered to commence decommissioning standdown.
 On 5 November 1982, Barry was decommissioned.
 Five days later, under tow of Papago (ATF-160), she was on her way to the Inactive Ship Facility at the Philadelphia Naval Shipyard, reaching that facility on the 12th.
-Ultimately, in 1984, the destroyer was brought to the Washington Navy Yard.
-She lies moored in the Anacostia River and serves as a distinctive attraction for visitors to the historic area, her former ASROC magazine converted to a display area and with some of her internal areas opened for visitors to tour.
+Ultimately, in 1984, the destroyer was brought to the Washington Navy Yard where she served as a museum ship until 2015.

 Barry earned two battle stars for her service in the Vietnam War.